Strong Baseline: Multi-UAV Tracking via YOLOv12 with BoT-SORT-ReID: Experimental Results

 \section{Experimental Results}

-The experiments were conducted on two platforms: the first, a system with an Intel Core i7-12650H CPU, an NVIDIA RTX 4050 GPU, and 16 GB of RAM; the second, a high-performance computing (HPC) system~\cite{meade2017spartan}, equipped with an NVIDIA H100 GPU and 80 GB of memory.
+The experiments were conducted on two platforms: (1) a local system equipped with an Intel Core i7-12650H CPU, NVIDIA RTX 4050 GPU, and 16 GB of RAM, primarily used for data processing, and (2) a high-performance computing (HPC) system~\cite{meade2017spartan} featuring an NVIDIA H100 GPU and 80 GB of memory, used mainly for model training.
 All models were trained using the default settings (\eg, image input size of 640 and a track buffer of 30 frames) unless otherwise specified in the content or tables.
 This section begins by outlining the evaluation metrics for the three tracks, followed by the results for both the SOT and MOT tasks.
 We then present the leaderboard rankings and discuss key considerations and potential image enhancement techniques that could further improve UAV tracking.